 The most important tip in all Paintball settings is to avoid wearing bright colors.
+It’s worth investing a little bit to get the best paintball gear.
 You should avoid any clothing that’ll make it easy for the enemy to spot you.
 Another necessary tip is to wear comfortable shoes.
 You’ll be doing a lot of running; you want a pair of shoes that are well-balanced and light for easier movements.

 You’ll want to avoid white shoes because they’re easily detected in the dark.
 You can go for hiking boots; their color provides camouflage with the surrounding environments.
 Don’t wear army boots, though.
 They have loud steps.

 As for the suit, most Paintball parks provide it so you don’t have much choice.
 However, if you’ll get it for yourself, flight suits are the most suitable attire for Woodsball.
 You can find them in army surplus stores.